 Intrauterine insemination (IUI) treatment is often the first line of treatment used to assist patients with anovulatory infertility, mild-moderate male factor infertility, and unexplained infertility.

 At Oasis, we offer three kinds of Intrauterine insemination treatments.
-The choice of treatment is personalized, depending on clinical and financial circumstances.
+The choice of treatment of IUI Calgary is personalized, depending on clinical and financial circumstances.
 These treatments differ in their efficacy and intensity dictated by ovarian reserve and sperm function assessment.

 Ovulation Induction and IUI

 Ovulation Induction is often one of the first line therapies used to assist women who are having difficulty getting pregnant.
 Medications such as Femara (Letrozole) or Tamoxifen help women to ovulate more regularly, thereby improving the chance of getting pregnant.
 OI is a low cost and low-tech option that has minimal side effects.